 Create specific channels with Asana and Trello integrations that make it easier for hiring and onboarding

 When recruiting and onboarding, the human resources team has multiple tasks and back-and-forth conversations.
 Integrating Trello or Asana into your HR channel on Slack will make task creation and assignments much faster.

 With this integration, you can assign tasks through Slack and bring up tasks onto the channel without opening the project management tool.
 These tools can also be used to set up pipelines for hiring and onboarding.

 Create resource channels and files for FAQs

 Instead of having to reach out to you for any queries, employees can refer to a help channel that you’ve created within Slack.
-Create a channel and put up any frequency asked questions for easy reference.
+Create a channel and put up any frequently asked questions for easy reference.
 On the other hand, you can also create and share documents with HR and benefits FAQs and pin them to the related channel.

 You can even bring up the post again if you’re updating the FAQs or if there are any queries related to it.

 Want to use channels more effectively?
 Here are 10 ways to make your Slack channels more effective.

 Onboarding is an important process of hiring new employees, but there are many tasks you need to do- from making introductions and giving a tour of the work process, to answering queries and gathering feedback.